Jay Brown: Storylines

 Jay and Honey's relationship begins to deteriorate and they realise that both are at different stages in their lives, and separate amicably with Honey reuniting with Billy soon after.
 Despite this, the pair maintain a close bond.
 Jay begins to redevelop feelings for his old flame Lola and they reunite on Jay's birthday in October 2022.
 Soon after, Jay accompanies Lola to hospital where she discovers that she has an incurable glioblastoma brain tumour.
 Jay vows to stand by Lola and although she rejects his marriage proposal on Christmas Day that year, the pair eventually marry on 25 January 2023.
 Lola is aware that her life will be cut short and makes plans for after her death, including insisting that Jay becomes Lexi's legal guardian as she doesn't trust Ben's volatile behaviour.
 Jay and Ben (now played by Max Bowden) fight over this but Ben eventually accepts.
 Lola eventually passes away in the early hours of the morning, surrounded Jay and Lexi.
 Jay takes Lola's death very hard and eventually moves in with Ben, Lexi and Ben's husband Callum Highway (Tony Clay).

 Following Lola's death, Jay shows characteristic signs of bereavement.
 In September 2023, Jay meets Nadine Keller (Jazzy Phoenix) who offers him emotional support.
 He discovers that she is student who is paying her way through her college law course by working as an "escort".
 This relationship continues to develop in October, when Nadine tries to help Jay by sharing some of her ketamine.
 Callum soon finds out that Nadine has supplied drugs to Jay and calls the police, leading to Jay spending a night in a prison cell.
 Jay angrily confronts Callum and punches him in the face.
 Ben and Billy also lash out at Jay and he is kicked out of Ben's home.
 Gina Knight (Francesca Henry) helps Jay as she has also had a bad history with drugs.
 Jay becomes very depressed to the point of suicide and wants to drive away, and Gina insists she will drive him as he is under the influence of ketamine.
 Whilst Gina goes to collect her purse, Jay takes a car from the car lot and drives off into the night, crashing into a tree and ending up severely injured in hospital.
 Jay recovers and Nadine returns months later claiming she is pregnant.
 Billy's father Stevie Mitchell (Alan Ford) exposes Nadine and reveals that she was lying about being pregnant to fleece Jay.
-In 2025, Jay was last seen talking to Nigel, Phil and Lexi on Bridge Street market about Nigel's chickens before tying Lexi's shoe laces.
-In September 2025, Lauren Branning told Peter Beale that Jay had gone to look after his granddad Bert, and she’s been left to run the car lot on her own.
+In August 2025, Jay was last seen talking to Nigel, Phil and Lexi on Bridge Street market about Nigel's chickens before tying Lexi's shoe laces.